An alternative way to play YouTube videos without using Flash

 $ youtube-dl --list-extractors

 So as we can see we have a variety of formats to choose from.
-Often the format itself is a proprietary video format, but some Open Source video players can display proprietary video formats using an Open Source alternative.
-VLC is a really good choice.
+Often the format itself is a proprietary video format, but some open source video players can display proprietary video formats using an open source alternative. mpv is one of the best open source media players.

 $ youtube-dl -f 22 "http://www.youtube.com/watch?v=KVu3gS7iJu4"